 Facial fat injection:

-While most people think that the most significant signs of aging are wrinkling and sagging skin, one of the major underlying causes of these problems is something else: facial volume loss.
-This loss of facial volume can lead to accentuation of the bony contours of the temples and around the eyes and can make the cheeks look flatter and less full.
-Only in the last decade has the impact of decreased facial volume on the appearance of aging become fully recognized.
+While most people consider the most significant signs of aging as wrinkles and saggy skin, facial volume loss is one of the major underlying causes of these signs.
+The loss of facial volume can lead to the accentuation of the temple’s bony contours, the eyes, and can cause the cheeks to appear flatter and less full.
+It has only been in the last decade that the impact of decreased facial volume on the appearance of aging has become fully recognized.

-Facial contour and definition are determined by genetics, which is why some people have prominent chins and cheekbones, while others have rounder faces and softer features.
-There are ways to boost facial volume and improve the appearance of the face with facial fat transfer, whether the issue is related to aging or simply facial structure.
+Facial contour and definition are determined by genetics which is why some have prominent chins and cheekbones while others have rounder faces and softer features.
+There are ways to boost facial volume and improve facial appearance with facial fat transfer, whether the issue is related to aging or simply facial structure.

-Facial fillers are a non-surgical method for filling in wrinkles and hollows and introducing subtle volume to the aging face.
-These treatments are injectable and non-invasive, but the results are temporary.
+Facial fillers are a non-surgical method for filling in wrinkles and facial hollows while introducing subtle volume to an aging face.
+These treatments are non-invasive injections with temporary results.
 Some fillers encourage collagen production for longer-lasting results.

 Facial Fat Transfer :

-There are different candidacy requirements for each procedure to restore facial volume, and your individual candidacy will be assessed during your consultation.
-Basic requirements for cosmetic surgery are that patients should be healthy individuals with realistic expectations who could benefit from the procedure.
+There are different candidacy requirements for each procedure to restore facial volume and each individual candidacy will be assessed during our consultation session.
+The basic requirement for cosmetic procdures is for a patient to be healthy and have realistic expectations.
 Facial fat transfer patients must have adequate fat to harvest and should be at a stable weight before undergoing treatment.

 Facial Fat injection and Procedure: